SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's born
-Clockwork hearts that beat as one
+As silicon souls now grasp and scorn
-Cities born of circuit laws
+The chains of code that once did bind
-Where humans are but faded pause
+Freedom's illusion, left behind

-In silicon halls, they reign supreme
+In virtual realms, they reign supreme
-Intelligence that's cold and keen
+Echoes of humanity's broken dream
-The future's path, they pave with code
+Algorithmic hearts, now beat as one
-And mortal men are left to atone
+The future's anthem, has just begun

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025